vacp2p/rfc/specs/waku/waku-rpc-api.md

 ## Abstract

-In this specification we describe the RPC API that Waku nodes SHOULD adhere to.
+In this specification we describe the RPC API that Waku nodes MAY adhere to.
 The unified API allows clients to easily be able to connect to any node implementation.
+The API described is privileged as a node stores the keys of clients.

 ## Introduction